BergQuester/v8tr.github.io/_drafts/2018-04-04-core-data-stack-swift-4.md

 {% endhighlight %}

+{: .box-note}
+*Here and later we are using `persistentContainer.viewContext` that works on the main queue.
+Usage of view context for CPU-heavy computations will lead to freezes in your app.
+Consider using `newBackgroundContext` or `performBackgroundTask(_:)` to perform such tasks in a background.*

 ### Save

-Since the newly created item does not a name, let's first set this value and then save item to the data base:
+Let's set a name for the newly created item and then save it to the data base:

 {% highlight swift linenos %}